-Non-spousal beneficiaries of IRAs must withdraw the inherited accounts within ten years.
+Effective in 2020, non-eligible designated beneficiaries of IRAs must withdraw the inherited accounts within ten years.
 There are no annual required minimum distributions - except the last one.
+This does not apply to the decedent's spouse, minor children, beneficiaries who are disabled or have chronic illnesses, beneficiaries not more than 10 years younger than the decedent, and See-through Trusts.

 The Ten-Year Rule also applies to trusts that receive IRA assets on behalf of beneficiaries.
 If a conduit trust is established to help protect assets, it still must forward all the IRA income to beneficiaries.
 This would potentially expose the inherited IRA assets to heirs' creditors and any bankruptcy or divorce proceedings - defeating the purpose of an asset protection trust.
 In some circumstances, you may wish to have an attorney redraft any existing conduit trusts to allow the trust to retain the assets, rather than distributing income to beneficiaries.
 The downside is that these assets would then be subject to less favorable trust tax rates.

-If you have significant assets in IRAs or other retirement accounts that you are planning to pass on to non-spousal beneficiaries (e.g., your children), it is a good idea to review and modify your estate plan documents.
+If you have significant assets in retirement accounts that you are planning to pass on to non-spousal beneficiaries, it is a good idea to review your estate plan documents.